 It’s important to keep picking your summer squash.
 You want to get them while still tender, and picking them before they get overripe keeps the plant productive.
 We have already gone through at least a dozen – usually picking 1 or 2 a day.
 We also cube and freeze some summer squash.
 In the winter, we pull a handful to throw into our soups and stews.

-During a cookout we had while in Grand Junction CO, our host showed us a new way to cook garlic.
-He cut the tops off the whole garlic bulb, wrapped them in tin foil and threw them on the grill to roast.
-You can just squeeze the cloves out of the top right into you mouth – just perfect with a nice steak and some red wine.
+During a cookout we had in Grand Junction CO, our host simply cut the tops off the whole garlic bulbs, wrapped them in tin foil and threw them on the grill.
+Once roasted, you can squeeze the cloves out of the top right into you mouth – just perfect with a nice steak and some red wine.